-Dragon offers so many tools, commands, and features that it would be impossible to cover them all in this workbook.
-This lesson presents ways to find more information as you start using the software-take advantage of the available resources!
+Dragon offers so much that it would be impossible to cover it all in this workbook.
+This lesson presents ways to find more information as you start using the software-take advantage of them!

-Please see the card that comes in the Dragon box.
-It includes important notes about installing Dragon as well as sample lists of commands and what you can say to dictate special characters, times, dates, postal codes and more.
-(The latest printable documentation is available for download on the Nuance website.)
+Please see Dragon's reference card, which includes important notes about installing Dragon as well as sample commands and how to dictate special characters, dates, and more.
+The latest printable documentation is available for download on the Nuance website.